CarlosPeralta2049/CarlosPeralta2049.github.io/Project00.md

 Spending on education, health, war, etc = must.<br>
 Refinancing debt = Public Expenditure = All assets↑.<br>
 In 2025 currency debasement is the only possibility.<br>
+Productivity (q) increases lessen currency debasement.<br>
+Natural resource aquisition lessens currency debasement.<br>
 In 2025 we are in the third business cycle year.<br>
 An improved system is required by the end of 2030.<br>
-This is likely to be based on blockchain technology.<br>
+Blockchain technology represents the leading solution.<br>

 ### INITIAL CONCLUSION
 The solution to investing in general: Buy and hold.<br>
+The solution to the financial system: expand blockchain tech.<br>
-The solution to low q from low birth rates: Expand on A.I.<br>
+The solution to low q from low birth rates: Expand A.I. tech.<br>
-Potential solution: Public Policy to prioritise the family unit.<br>
+Possible q solution: Public policy to prioritise family unit.<br>
 <br>
 <br>
 <br>